inflearn logo

 • There is a quiz at the end of each section to review the lecture content.

-• Taking other JPA performance courses is not required.
+• Taking other JPA performance courses is not mandatory.

-• If you have already taken it, this course is not a replacement but a complementary one that will help you understand the advanced content more deeply.
+• If you have already taken it, this course is a complementary rather than a replacement course that will allow you to understand the advanced content more deeply.

 • This is an advanced course that goes beyond basic optimizations like fetch joins and batch_fetch_size.